szuananwar/ai-assisted-reproducibility-bssw/notebooks/README.md

 ## Relationship to the Best Practices Guide

 The tutorials correspond to the major topics in [`../guide/best-practices-guide.md`](../guide/best-practices-guide.md).
 Learners are encouraged to use the guide for conceptual background and the tutorial series for practical exercises.

-## Beta Testing and Feedback

-Milestone 2 requires the tutorial materials to be made available for beta testing and initial feedback.
-Reviewers should consider:

-- clarity of instructions;
-- setup difficulty;
-- technical correctness;
-- expected completion time;
-- usefulness to scientific software practitioners;
-- relevance across AI, HPC, and other scientific domains;
-- accessibility for students and new research software contributors; and
-- places where the tutorial depends too heavily on the ReproPilot case study.

-Feedback should be documented so it can be incorporated into the Milestone 3 revisions.

-## Milestone 2 Status

-This tutorial index and activity sequence constitute the organized Milestone 2 draft tutorial series.
-The next refinement is to convert the activity guides into additional standalone executable notebooks, beta-test them with users, and incorporate the resulting feedback before final publication in Milestone 3.